The Nighttime Sky for November-December, 2020:

 Want to see more? ...
 Go to my Heavely Backyard Astronomy page:

-Autumn is the season of the Pleiades rising in the NE around midnight and is seen as a fuzzy patch of stars.
+Autumn is the season of the Pleiades rising in the NE shortly after sunset and is seen as a fuzzy patch of stars.
 This is followed by Orion the Hunter which means that winter is not far behind.
-The 'Summer Triangle' composing of the stars Vega, Altair and Deneb, is still visible and is high in the sky at sunset.
-Near Deneb in the 'Swan' is the nebula shaped like a continent and is known as the North America Nebula.
-However, you need a wide view telescope to see this beauty along with time-lapse photography (as many is the case for deep space objects).
-The Andromeda galaxy (M31) and one of its companion's, the Triangulum galaxy (M33) are rising in the ENE shortly after sunset.
+The Andromeda galaxy (M31) and one of its companion's, the Triangulum galaxy (M33) and are high in the ENE by 7 pm.
 One of the gems in the deep-space sky is the Rosette Nebula and is located near Orion.
 The Crab Nebula, the results of a star that exploded, rises around midnight while another exploded star forming the Helix Nebula, rises around sunset and is medium high in the southern sky at midnight.
 There are so many objects awaiting for us to view in a sky near you.
 (All the pictures were taken in my 'Heavenly Backyard'.)

 I will continue to add more images of the nighttime sky from my backyard and post on my astronomy page